tidev/alloy/README.md

 Adapters are the interface to the persistent storage for the model data.
 The current list of adapters are shown below.
 Note: Not all adapters require the column definition.

+name - sql
+requires column definition - yes notes - for local iOS and Android persistence.
+Store is SQLite

+name - localStorage
+requires column definition - no notes - For local MobileWeb persistence.
+Store is HTML5 localStorage

+name - localDefault
+requires column definition - yes notes - for local iOS, Android and MobileWeb persistence.
+Uses sql or localStorage based on runtime platform

+name - properties
-Adapter Name 	Require Column Definition 	Notes sql				yes 						For local iOS and Android persistence.
-Store is SQLite localStorage	no  						For local MobileWeb persistence.
-Store is HTML5 localStorage localDefault	yes 						For local iOS, Android and MobileWeb persistence properties      yes                         For local iOS, Android and MobileWeb persistence of Ti.API.Properties
+requires column definition - yes notes - For local iOS, Android and MobileWeb persistence of Ti.API.Properties

 Generating Migrations
 ---------------------